luizdamim/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 With this endpoint you can retrieve a single terminal object by its terminal ID.
 This terminal object symbolizes the physical device that you have received from us.
-This endpoint is not publicly available yet — please reach out to your account manager to sign up for early access.

 For more information on accepting point-of-sale payments, please refer to the :doc:`point-of-sale guide </point-of-sale/overview>`.